Benito Pérez Galdós

-Benito Pérez Galdós (May 10, 1843 – January 4, 1920) was a Spanish realist novelist.
-He was the leading literary figure in 19th-century Spain, and some scholars consider him second only to Miguel de Cervantes in stature as a Spanish novelist.
+Benito María de los Dolores Pérez Galdós ([beˈnito ˈpeɾeθ ɣalˈdos]; 10 May 1843 – 4 January 1920) was a Spanish realist novelist and politician.
+He was a leading literary figure in 19th-century Spain, and some scholars consider him second only to Miguel de Cervantes in stature as a Spanish novelist.

-Pérez Galdós was a prolific writer, publishing 31 novels, 46 Episodios Nacionales (National Episodes), 23 plays, and the equivalent of 20 volumes of shorter fiction, journalism and other writings.
-He remains popular in Spain, and is considered as equal to Dickens, Balzac and Tolstoy.
-Some of his works have been translated into English, as he has slowly become popular in the Anglophone world.

-While his plays are generally considered to be less successful than his novels, Realidad (1892) is important in the history of realism in the Spanish theatre.
+Pérez Galdós was a prolific writer, publishing 31 major novels, 46 historical novels in five series, 23 plays, and the equivalent of 20 volumes of shorter fiction, journalism and other writings.
+He remains popular in Spain, and is considered equal to Charles Dickens, Honoré de Balzac and Leo Tolstoy.
+He is less well known in Anglophone countries, but some of his works have now been translated into English.
+His play Realidad (1892) is important in the history of realism in the Spanish theatre.
 The Pérez Galdós museum in Las Palmas, Gran Canaria features a portrait of the writer by Joaquín Sorolla.

-He came to be nominated for the Nobel Prize for Literature in 1912, but his anticlericalism caused him to be successfully boycotted by the most conservative sectors of Spanish society, represented in traditionalist Catholicism, who did not recognize his intellectual and literary value.
+Pérez Galdós was nominated for the Nobel Prize for Literature in 1912, but his opposition to religious authorities led him to be boycotted by conservative sectors of Spanish society, and traditionalist Catholics, who did not recognize his literary merit.

-He had a great fondness for politics, although he did not consider himself a politician.
-His political beginnings were liberal, later embracing moderate republicanism and, later, socialism under the leadership of Pablo Iglesias Posse.
-In his liberal beginnings he joined the Sagasta Progressive Party and in 1886 he became a deputy for Guayama, Puerto Rico, in the courts.
-At the beginning of the 20th century he joined the Republican Party and in the legislatures of 1907 and 1910 he was a deputy to the Cortes for Madrid for the Conjunción Republicano Socialista; in 1914 he was elected deputy for Las Palmas.
+Galdós was interested in politics, although he did not consider himself a politician.
+His political beginnings were liberal, and he later embraced republicanism and then socialism, under Pablo Iglesias Posse.
+Early on he joined the Sagasta Progressive Party and in 1886 became a deputy for Guayama, Puerto Rico.
+At the beginning of the 20th century he joined the Republican Party and was elected deputy to the Madrid cortes for the Republican–Socialist Conjunction in the legislatures of 1907 and 1910.
+In 1914 he was elected deputy for Las Palmas.